rootz491/JavaScript-basics/readme.md

     10. document.getElementsByTagName("h1")[0].innerHTML="HELLO"; is to change the content of first h1 tag.
     11. document.getElementsById("demo").style.display="none"; is to change the css property called display of element whose ID is "demo".
     12. document.getElementsByClassName("test")[0].innerHTML="hello" is to change content of element with className: "test", first element.
-    13. document.getElementById("image").src="abc.jpeg"; is to change img source of img element with Id: "image".
+    13. document.getElementById("image").src="abc.jpeg"; is to change img source of img element with Id: "image".   {attribute change}
-    14. document.getElementById("demo").addEventListener("click", myFunction); is to add "onClick" event listener using script tags.
+    14. document.getElementById("demo").addEventListener("click", myFunction); is to add "onClick" event listener using given tags.
     15. Parsing HTML with regular expressions should be avoided, but pattern matching an HTML string with regular expressions is completely fine.